People

 Board, DIID-Team, Sociology

 Prof. Dr. Ulrich Rosar has held the chair of Sociology II at the Institute of Social Sciences since 2010.
-Since 2015, he has been Dean of the Faculty of Philosophy at HHU-Düsseldorf.
+From 2015 until 2019 he has been Dean of the Faculty of Philosophy at HHU-Düsseldorf.

 In research and teaching, he is primarily concerned with questions of political sociology, sociological inequality analysis and the methods of empirical social research.